ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/Shells.md

 In bash/*sh environments, you can set temporary environment variables in two ways:

-Like `set`, you can define a variable just for your shell session:
+Like `set`, you can define a variable just for your shell session, but not for running programs.

 ```bash|{type:'command'}
 DEBUG_MODE=true